heartInsert/Randaugment/README.md

 plt.show()
 print('how to  call')

-# 2: if you  want  to test  a single fun,write  like  above
+# 2: if you  want  to test  a single function,write  like  above

 img_augment = Rand_Augment()
 img_origal = Image.open(r'0a38b552372d.png')